4 Easy Ways to Enroll in the New York State Donate Life Registry

 - Request that a donor registry form be mailed to you.
-You can do so by contacting Amy James at Finger Lakes Donor Recovery Network.
-Email Amy James (Amy_Jamesurmcrochesteredu) or call her on 585-272-4930.
+You can do so by contacting Finger Lakes Donor Recovery Network.
+Call us at 585-272-4930.

 Have questions?
 Check out this Donor Registry Q&A

 Did you know?
-You can also become a donor when you register to vote in New York State.
+You can also enroll when you register to vote in New York State.
 (PDF)

 Not from New York?
 Then visit Donate Life America to find your state’s donor registry.